First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 Important

 This call for proposals has been revised.
-Please read through it carefully for changes such as the funding stream, length of agreements, amounts of funding, etc.
+Please read through it carefully for changes such as the funding stream, length of agreements, amounts of funding, and so forth.

 What the First Nations Environmental Contaminants Program is

-Indigenous Services Canada's First Nations Environmental Contaminants Program (FNECP) is helping First Nations improve their health and wellbeing by supporting their capacity to identify, investigate and characterize the potential impact of exposure to environmental hazards on their health and environment through multi-disciplinary approaches incorporated with community-based research, monitoring, risk assessment and risk communication.
+Indigenous Services Canada's First Nations Environmental Contaminants Program (FNECP) is helping First Nations improve their health and wellbeing by supporting their capacity to identify, investigate and characterize the potential impact of exposure to environmental contaminants on their health and environment through multi-disciplinary approaches incorporating community-based research, monitoring, risk assessment and risk communication.

 1. Primary research proposals should:

-1. focus on an environmental hazard identification, investigation and characterization
+1. focus on an environmental contaminant identification, investigation and characterization

 2. collect sufficient information on: